UnmappedStack/SpecOS/README.md

 An x86-64 OS kernel from scratch.

-> **☠️ WOW, IT'S DEAD!
+> **☠️ WOW, IT'S DEAD!**
 >
 > SpecOS is very broken.
-I've archived this project and will be working on a new, better kernel.
-Until it's open-sourced, cya!
+I've archived this project and will be working on a new, better kernel, [PotatOS](https://github.com/jakeSteinburger/PotatOS).

 > **NOTE**
 >